neilswann80/DinguxAlsaMixerSave/README.md

 When the script runs for the first time it ensures there's a directory called `/media/sdcard/ALSA` and creates a file named `delete2reset` within it; this file can be deleted at any time via commander on the device, then upon reboot the AlsaMixer defaults are restored.

-I've added the `alsactl` file needed for this script to run as a release (via the same link above); it needs to be saved in `/media/sdcard/ALSA`.
+I've added the `alsactl` file needed for this script to run as a release (via Releases on the right of this page); it needs to be saved in `/media/sdcard/ALSA`.

 NOTE: I did notice a weird quirk with AlsaMixer in that it doesn't seem to close down properly.
 As you navigate through SimpleMenu on the D-pad after running AlsaMixer, the D-pad presses seem to keep affecting volume changes with AlsaMixer.
 I would suggest after setting a volume in AlsaMixer, press `select` to exit, them immediately press `start` and shutdown the device.
 You can then power it straight back on and use the device without worry of AlsaMixer settings being interferred with.